The Stature of Napoleon

 kindergarten Spanish teacher.

-8 students in lass.
+8 students in class.
 Resistance goes

 public again.
 School Supt opens email